deepakraaaj/Tomato-Matic/README.md

 ## Project Structure

-- `data_collection.py`: Python script to collect data from the ETO sensor and save it to a CSV file.
+- `data_collection.ino`: arduino ide code to collect data from the ETO sensor and save it to a CSV file.
 - `machine_learning_models.ipynb`: Jupyter Notebook containing the code to train ANN and Random Forest models.
 - `web_app.py`: Python script for the web application using Kivy and Flask.
 - `node_mcu_code.ino`: C++ code to program the NodeMCU board.